Leveraging genomic deep learning models for the prediction of non-coding variant effects: Discussion

+In addition to well-maintained and accessible code for running sequence-based models, which is important for their downstream application in clinical variant interpretation settings, the adoption of variant effect benchmarks and competitions \cite{Kryshtafovych2023, cagi2024} could better standardize data formats and model comparisons.
+These formal settings would enable systematic comparison of modeling and variant scoring decisions, a clear current gap in the field, on appropriately challenging and biologically realistic benchmark tasks.

-Overall, sequence-based genomic deep learning models are a promising approach to a variety of downstream variant effect prediction tasks, and future modeling improvements and systematic benchmarking analyses should continue to improve their utility for variant interpretation.
+Finally, while existing model evaluations have focused on single-nucleotide variants, insertions, deletions, and structural variants are important contributors to phenotypic variation.
+Predicting their effects requires comparing sequences of different lengths, and robust evaluations and best practices are still being established \cite{Avsec2025alphagenome, Korsakova2025}.
+Sequence-based genomic deep learning models remain a promising approach to non-coding variant effect prediction, and future modeling improvements and systematic benchmarking analyses should continue to improve their utility.